gitpod-io/gitpod/install/infra/single-cluster/gcp/README.md

 straightforward like the name of the cluster(`cluster_name`), others need a bit more attention:

-### Credentials and project configuration
+### Project configuration

 To configure against a standing GCP account, we expect the the key corresponding to the service account stored as a JSON file.
-The path to the JSON file is expected to be provided as a value to the `credentials` field.
-Alongside, one is expected to provide the name of the project(`project` field) corresponding to this service account and region in with the cluster to be created(`region` field).
+The path to the JSON file is expected to be set as value to the environment variable `GOOGLE_APPLICATION_CREDENTIALS` as explained above.
+Alongside, one is
+expected to provide the name of the project(`project` field) corresponding to this service account and region in with the cluster is to be created(`region` field).
 If you want your cluster to be zonal(only existing in one zone), you can provide a zone corresponding to the project(`zone` field), else the cluster will be regional.